 Hot chocolate is a completely different creature in winter.
-And these cafes take it to the next level.
+Save this list to take it to the next level.

 Mörk Chocolate Brew House

 Visit Mörk for an artisan cup of ethically sourced hot chocolate.
-Campfire is the Insta star, recreating the nostalgic atmosphere of a childhood bonfire.
+Campfire is the star, recreating the nostalgia of a childhood bonfire.
 It comes complete with house-made marshmallows.
 Prefer to keep it simple?
 The chocolate makers are also brewing cups from 50 per cent cacao all the way up to a rich 100 per cent cacao drop!
-Don't forget the marshmallow, toasted to order.
+You can find Mörk all over the city including North Melbourne, Queen Victoria Market, Equitable Place and their newest store at Centre Place.

-A hot chocolate in a glass with steam coming off it
+A hot chocolate in a mug with ricotta and chocolate.

 Chokolait